 General safety guidelines

 Simple actions, such as de-cluttering a room, can make a big difference to how easily and freely you can move around.
-If you use a walking aid, ensure that getting from the doorway to the bed is as straightforward as possible.
+If you use a walking frame or stick, ensure that getting from the doorway to the bed is as straightforward as possible.

 - Consider re-positioning furniture or maybe even taking away non-vital furniture if this will make it easier to enter, exit and move around the bedroom.
 This may be particularly useful if you use a walking aid.
 Our article common causes of falls will help you consider why falls happen and how to help prevent them.